 - Must complete the initial 45-hour training program.

-- Must be able to make a one-year commitment.
+- Must be able to make a long-term commitment.

 - Maintain client confidentiality.